Alan R. Emery: Career

 Emery's work as an ichthyologist began with his graduate years, and many of the fishes he collected as a doctoral student at the University of Miami are now curated in the Florida Museum of Natural History, Gainesville, Florida where the University of Miami ichthyological collections were transferred in the 1970s.
 Emery and UM colleagues named several new species, for example, the Cirrhilabrus rubrisquamis Randall & Emery, 1983.

 Emery began his professional career as a research scientist with the Fisheries Research Board of Canada, St. Andrews, New Brunswick, where he was in charge of exploratory fisheries (1964-1965), and later with the Department of Lands and Forests, Ministry of Natural Resources in Ontario (1968-1974) where he documented the impact of nuclear power generating-station runoff on the environment, the impact of oil runoff on the Canadian Great Lakes, and the structure of Canadian shield lakes.
-While working as a senior scientist for the Sublimnos project, the first Canadian underwater habitat placed for open science research in the waters of Tobermory, Georgian Bay, he was the first to report the "thermal pollution" impacts of a 100ft high natural seiche intrusion.
+While working as a senior scientist for the Sublimnos project, the first Canadian underwater habitat placed for open science research in the waters of Tobermory, Georgian Bay, he was the first to report the "thermal pollution" impacts of a 100 ft high natural seiche intrusion.
 Emery was also one of the first to reveal under-ice overwintering by frogs in Ontario.